tengyu-liu/TouchFilter/note.md

 # TODO:
 1. Setup 1-dim joint angles and joint-angle-priors.
 This will also solve p1 since hopefully the network will learn that points on the inner surface of a curvy shape are contact points
 2. Add another option as repulsive points (maybe substitute the non-contact points), and possibly make it parameterized, such that the parameter controls in what radius are they repulsive
-3. Add part ids + which side it is as additional features for each point.
+3. Add part ids + which side it is as additional features for each point.   [check]
 4. Multi-grid optimization: first do global parameters, then local ones

 # Problems: